What Is Interest Rate Risk?

 Bonds are a popular investment choice because they are less volatile than stocks, but they are not without risks.
 Interest rate risk is the potential for a bond value to drop as market interest rate rises (the opposite is also true).
 High-yield bonds are just as susceptible to interest rate risk as corporate or municipal bonds.

-Investors can work to mitigate that risk through portfolio diversification, and some may choose to look into hedge fund investing.
+Investors can work to mitigate that risk through portfolio diversification and careful selection of bonds.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).